 - Regards paying for the stock expect to pay 30% upfront and then 70% prior to shipping.
 Make sure photographs are taken of your goods before leaving the warehouse and pay using Paypal or a credit card so that you can reclaim your monies should the stock not arrive for any reason.

 - Relax and know that if you have followed the steps above it is likely to go fairly smoothly.
-Things going wrong like stock going walkabouts or suppliers letting you down can happen but are much more unlikely if you strike up a relationship.
+Things going wrong like inventory going walkabouts or suppliers letting you down can happen but are much more unlikely if you strike up a relationship.
 Get to know your supplier and do your due diligence.

 It’s extremely important to calculate the financial viability of your products before you get too excited and start to order and sell products only to find you can’t make any money.

-You might find a product that sells for around $25 on Amazon and spy a supplier offering it for only $2 and think you’re onto a winner, but by the time you add in shipping fees, Amazon fees, marketing costs, etc it just might not be viable.
+You might find a product that sells for around $25 on Amazon and spy a supplier offering it for only $2 and think you’re onto a winner, but by the time you add in shipping fees, Amazon FBA fees, marketing costs, etc it just might not be viable.

 To make this as easy as possible I have created a product P&L sheet you can download for free here (just click ‘use template’ to make a copy on your google drive).